ctu-mrs/ctu-mrs.github.io/docs/hardware/lens_selection.md

 Definitely do so for wide FoV optics, but also consider doing this for narrower lenses.
 There are numerous options of software - one oxample is the [OCamCalib](https://sites.google.com/site/scarabotix/ocamcalib-toolbox) system.

-When selecting a fisheye lens, reffer to [this](https://en.wikipedia.org/wiki/Fisheye_lens#Mapping_function) - the mapping function implemented in the optics defines which properties of objects are preserved when they move in the image and which are not.
+When selecting a fisheye lens, refer to [this](https://en.wikipedia.org/wiki/Fisheye_lens#Mapping_function) - the mapping function implemented in the optics defines which properties of objects are preserved when they move in the image and which are not.
 For example, the Equidistant projection preserves angular distances, making it suitable for bearing-based systems.